 It is the goal of the university to grant all faculty at Purdue the ability to use the iThenticate system.
 Students do not have direct access to the system.
-For students to gain access to the system, they must contact a faculty member who has access.
-However faculty can process documents on behalf of students and then provide the results.
+For students to

-Most CoT faculty have access to the iThenticate system.
+All Polytechnic faculty have access to the iThenticate system.
 If you have a document you would like to have analyzed, contact your advisor and/or chair and she or he can submit it on your behalf, and provide the results to you.
-You may also request that the CoT Thesis Format Advisor process your document as well.
+You may also request that your programs Thesis Format Advisor process your document as well.
 Please note that as part of the Thesis Format Advising Process, all graduate students will have their thesis analyzed in the iThenticate system.